 During real-time bidding, fraudsters can use domain spoofing to intentionally replace their domain name with a more desirable one with the goal of attracting premium traffic.
 While the marketer believes their ads are being displayed on one traffic source identified by one domain, their ads are unknowingly being displayed on an unrelated traffic source associated with a different domain.

-Now that we have covered the basic types of fraud, you will be able to better understand the motives and mechanisms behind each tactic.
+Now that we have covered the basic types of mobile ad fraud, you will be able to better understand the motives and mechanisms behind each tactic.
 Knowing the enemy is the first step in combatting ad fraud.